rosecitytransit/trunk-recorder/README.md

  - **logFile** - save the console output to a file.
 The options are *true* or *false*, without quotes.
 The default is *false*.
  - **frequencyFormat** - the display format for frequencies to display in the console and log file.
 The options are *exp*, *mhz* & *hz*.
 The default is *exp*.
  - **controlWarnRate** - Log the control channel decode rate when it falls bellow this threshold.
 The default is *10*.
 The value of *-1* will always log the decode rate.
+ - **controlWarnUpdate** - How often (in seconds) the control channel decode rate should be logged when controlWarnRate is met.
+The default is *3*.
  - **statusAsString** - Show status as strings instead of numeric values The options are *true* or *false*, without quotes.
 The default is *true*.
  - **statusServer** - The URL for a WebSocket connect.
 Trunk Recorder will send JSON formatted update message to this address.
 HTTPS is currently not supported, but will be in the future.
 OpenMHz does not support this currently.
 [JSON format of messages](STATUS-JSON.md)
  - **broadcastSignals** - *(Optional)* Broadcast decoded signals to the status server.
 The default is *false*.